JoshGo6/InstallingGoOnUbuntu/test.md

 You will need a computer or virtual machine with Ubuntu 18.04 installed, admin access to the machine, and an internet connection.
 You can download this operating system via the [Ubuntu 18.04 releases page](http://releases.ubuntu.com/releases/18.04/).
 Additionally, this tutorial assumes you are comfortable using Ubuntu at the command line.
 For more information about the Linux command line, see the [Introduction to the Linux Terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal) tutorial.

-## Download and install Go
+## Download and verify installation file

-To download and install Go, do the following:
+To download and verify the Go installation file, do the following:

 1. Navigate to your home (`~`) directory: